11Afro11/11Afro11.github.io/index.md

 ## About me

 Bachelor’s in computer science and 3D programmer Specialist.
+Curious allways try to learn more about graphics an videogames.
+I allways try to develop things by myself or improve my actual skills. one example for this is the gian 3D animated book that you see above, it is a 3D importer than i find only for given a better look to this page. the source model was getted from sketchfab by the user [Pixel](https://sketchfab.com/stefan.lengyel1).
+I am a programmer and my artistic skills are very limited.

 <!-- Import the component -->